jackrockfitt/matlab-engineering-projects/README.md

+# MATLAB Engineering Projects

+This repository contains three MATLAB projects developed as part of a university engineering course.
+Each task demonstrates a different technical focus — from structural analysis to parametric animation and simulation of physical systems.
+The code is well-structured, fully commented, and written to reflect real-world engineering applications.

+---

 ## Task A – Stress Analysis in a Steel Structure

 This MATLAB script (`TaskA.m`) performs a detailed analysis of a 3D stress state in a steel structure.
 It calculates the following: